vantage-sh/docs.vantage.sh/docs/tagging.md

 With tagging visibility in Vantage, you can view your *provider tags* and create and manage *virtual tags*.

 - **Provider tags:** Tags that are directly associated with and managed within your cloud service providers, such as AWS, Azure, or GCP.
 These tags are typically applied to resources in your cloud environment to organize and categorize costs.
 Vantage retrieves and displays these tags in reports, which allows you to analyze costs based on existing tagging strategies.
 - **Virtual tags:** This feature can help to increase tagging coverage across your cloud infrastructure.
 Create cost allocation tag keys with a set of corresponding values and filters directly in the Vantage without needing to involve your engineering team in making infrastructure changes.
 All provider integrations in Vantage are supported, including providers that don't natively support tags.
 Virtual tags are available for filtering and aggregating on all [Cost Reports](/cost_reports) and [cost allocation segments](/segments).
 They can also be used in filter criteria on [saved filters](/saved_filters).
-There is no limit to the number of tag keys or values you define.

 ## Tag Management: Provider and Virtual Tags